-Mole poblano pronounced” mool ee” is an often overlooked famous mexican dish as traditionally it took a long to make and was generally only made for special occassions.
+Mole poblano pronounced” mool ee” is an often overlooked famous Mexican dish as traditionally it took a long to make and was generally only made for special occasions.

 “If there is one dish that could be considered Mexican haute cuisine, then Mole Poblano is surely it.
-Legend has it that the voluptuous sauce — a blend of chilles, spices, and chocolate — was created by the European Catholic nuns of Puebla to honor a visiting bishop.”
+Legend has it that the voluptuous sauce — a blend of chillies, spices, and chocolate — was created by the European Catholic nuns of Puebla to honour a visiting bishop.”

 There are lots of delicious ingredients in this recipe but the process is very straight forward and once you have made up a large batch keep extra it in a container in the fridge or freezer.

 Spices used in this recipe